aarayann/ET-AI-HACKATHON/README.md

 ---

-## 🎯 The Problem We Solve
+## ↦ The Problem We Solve

 India has **150+ million retail investors**, and this number is growing every day.
 But most of these people face a big problem:

 > **Financial advice is either too expensive for normal people, or too generic to be useful.**

-- A personal financial advisor in India charges ₹15,000–₹50,000 per year — too costly for a young professional earning ₹6–12 LPA.
+- A personal financial advisor in India charges ₹15,000–₹50,000 per year too costly for a young professional earning ₹6–12 LPA.
-- Free online tools give the same cookie-cutter advice to everyone: *"Invest in ELSS"*, *"Start a SIP"* — without knowing your actual salary, loans, tax situation, or goals.
+- Free online tools give the same advice to everyone: *"Invest in ELSS"*, *"Start a SIP"* — without knowing your actual salary, loans, tax situation, or goals.
 - Most Indians don't know if they are using the right tax regime.
-The difference between Old and New regime can be ₹30,000–₹80,000 per year — real money that gets lost.
+The difference between Old and New regime can be ₹30,000–₹80,000 per year real money that gets lost.
-- Nobody explains **why** their financial health is good or bad.
-You get a number, but not the reasoning behind it.
+- Nobody explains **why** their financial health is good or bad you get a number but not the reasoning behind it.

 ### The Information Gap in Numbers